ABC put out a report a year or two ago that stated that the average American spends about $1,000 a year on his or her cell phone bill.

 Analysts estimate that 80 percent of American wireless subscribers are paying service providers $200 a year for excess minutes, messages, and mobile data.
 That adds up to over $52 billion of wireless waste a year!

-For years now we've been big proponents of low cost no contract cell providers, and we've reviewed several of our favorites here on this site.
-This past week I discovered another low cost provider that promises to be even more affordable, Tello Mobile.
-They have customizable plans that can come in under $10/month, depending on your needs!
-Today I thought I'd do a quick post talking about Tello Mobile, who they are, what they have to offer and how you can use them to save.
+For years now we’ve been big proponents of low-cost no-contract cell providers, and we’ve reviewed several of our favorites here on this site.
+This past week I discovered another low-cost provider that promises to be even more affordable, Tello Mobile.
+They have customizable plans that can come in starting at $5/month, depending on your needs!
+Today I thought I’d do a quick post talking about Tello Mobile, who they are, what they have to offer, and how you can use them to save.